secretstartups/handbook/support/support-ops/workflows/setting_up_organizations_for_offering_migrations.html.md

 > This customer is in the process of migrating from one product offering to
 > another.
 To ensure that during this process their support tickets are given
-> an SLA so that Support Engineers will work on them, we have modified the
+> an SLA so that Support Engineers will work on them, you will need to modify
-> organization record.
+> the tags on the ticket by removing the starting product's tag and adding the
+> ending product's tag.
 >
 > Migration information:
 >